swanandp/swanand.pagnis.in/source/_posts/2020-10-13-basic-financial-hygiene.markdown

 ## 2. Term and Health Insurance
 Get appropriate amounts of insurance.
 How much is appropriate?

 **Term insurance:** 20x of your family's total annual expenses.
 If you Google around, you will find plenty of credible calculators from reputed institutions.
 But 15x or 20x is a good number.
 Start there.

+Term insurance is needed many reasons, the two essentials reasons are this:

+* Your existing liabilities shouldn't burden your dependents
+* Loss of an earning member shouldn't put them in a position where they need to scramble for putting food on the table.
+Remember the reasons we set up the contingency fund?
+Similar reasoning.

 Optimize for a hassle-free disbursement and high settlement ratio, not merely for a low premium.
 When the need arises to claim your insurance, your family and loved ones will be grieving.
 They won't be in a position to think through.
 Don't set them up for further doom. 🤞🏼